Annissa Essaibi George: Mayoral campaign

-Ellen Barry of The New York Times described Essaibi George as promising "more harmonious dealings" with developers than her opponents.
+Ellen Barry of The New York Times described Essaibi George as promising "more harmonious dealings" with real estate developers than her opponents.
 Barry described Essaibi George's stances on development as one of the two greatest contrasts between her and her general election opponent Wu, who took stances on development and housing (such as Wu's support of rent control and dissolving the Boston Planning & Development Agency) that Essaibi George had criticized as strongly detrimental to development in the city.
 The other greatest contrast between Essaibi George and Wu, per Barry's opinion, was their aforementioned differences on whether to make cuts to police funding.

-Essaibi George criticized her general election opponent as taking a policy approach that Essaibi George characterized as "abstract" and "academic".

 On September 21, Essaibi George publicly urged super PACs to refrain from involvement in the general election.
-Her opponent Wu, the following day, publicly urged super PACs to refrain from negative campaigning.
-Essaibi George's public demand came in the aftermath of the Dorchester Reporter revealing Jim Davis' contributions to one of the super PACs supporting her candidacy.
+Her opponent Wu, the following day, made public remarks that only urged super PACs to refrain from negative campaigning.
+Essaibi George's public demand for super PACs to avoid involvement in the election came in the aftermath of the Dorchester Reporter revealing Jim Davis' contributions to one of the super PACs supporting her candidacy.

-In the general election, Essaibi George placed emphasis on the fact that she is a native Bostonian (her opponent, Wu, is originally from Chicago).
-During a radio interview, she declared her belief that it was "relevant" that she was a native Bostonian.
-Some pointed out that 57% of Bostonians were born outside of the state of Massachusetts.
+In the general election, Essaibi George placed emphasis on the fact that she is a native Bostonian.
+Her opponent, Wu, was originally from Chicago.
+During a radio interview, Essaibi George declared her belief that it was "relevant" that she was a native Bostonian.
+After these remarks, some analysts pointed out that, per the United States Census Bureau, 57% of Bostonians were born outside of the state of Massachusetts.
 In addition, Essaibi George touted herself as having a different leadership style than her opponent, claiming that she makes herself more available to residents and community leaders.
-However, an early September 2021 poll had shown that more of the primary election's likely voters had personally met Wu than had personally met Essaibi George.
+However, an early September 2021 poll had shown that more of the primary election's likely voters recalled having personally met Wu than had recalled having personally met Essaibi George.

 Essaibi George embarked on a "listen and learn" tour of various Boston neighborhoods, which she claimed would inform her "equity, inclusion and justice agenda".
 She released the resulting agenda on October 8.

+Essaibi George faced a landslide defeat by Wu in the general election.
+In her victory speech, Wu praised Essaibi George as having been "incredibly gracious" when conceding defeat, and expressed her hope that Essaibi George would, "continue to be a strong partner" in her efforts for Bostonians.

 Post-City Council career

 In 2022, Essaibi George returned to her roots of teaching, working as a substitute teacher in Boston's public schools.
 She did so amid a shortage of substitute teachers in the city's schools.
 In April 2022, amid the 2022 Russian invasion of Ukraine, Essaibi George made a humanitarian trip to Poland to provide supplies to refugees near the Polish-Ukrainian border.
-In October 2022, Essaibi George was appointed president and chief operating officer of Big Sister Boston by the nonprofit's Board of Directors.
+In October 2022, Essaibi George was appointed president and chief operating officer of Big Sister Boston by the nonprofit's board of directors.
 She began her tenure on November 28, 2022.

+Essaibi George endorsed Josh Kraft's unsuccessful campaign against Wu in the 2025 Boston mayoral election.